-Are you in the greater Cleveland, Ohio area and want to learn more about cataracts?
+Are you in the greater Cleveland, Ohio area and want to learn more about cataracts and cataract treatment options?
 A cataract is an opacification (clouding) of the natural lens inside of the eye.
 The lens helps us focus on objects at different distances.
 As a part of the normal aging process, changes in the lens can cause it to become cloudy.
 Left untreated, a cataract can become so dense that it causes blindness.
 In fact, cataracts are the leading cause of blindness in the world.
 The original meaning of “cataract” is “waterfall,” and the name was chosen because distorted vision caused by a cataract reminded people of the distorted view that is obtained when looking through a waterfall.
 If you’re concerned about your symptoms of Cataracts or want to speak with our eye doctors directly, schedule an appointment at the Cleveland Eye Clinic.

 In rare cases, congenital cataracts are present at birth.
 These cataracts are usually related to the mother having German measles, chickenpox, or other infectious diseases during pregnancy or to the child having certain syndromes (e.g. Marfan’s).
 Some cataracts are inherited.